Do the Digit Insurance

 The steps to do Warrior III pose include:

-Step 1: From the Mountain Pose, bend forward at the hips, keeping your back straight, extending your arms in front of you, and lifting your right leg behind you.
+Step 1: Bend forward at the hips from the mountain pose, keeping your back straight.
+Extend your arms in front of you and lift your right leg behind you.

-Step 2: Maintain a forward bend with your hips facing the floor until your outstretched arms and legs are parallel to the ground.
+Step 2: Maintain a forward bend with your hips facing the floor until your outstretched arms and legs parallel the ground.

 Step 3: To return to Tadasana, stand up straight after five breaths and step your right back leg next to your left.
 Continue with the opposite leg.